-As discussed in Note 1, the financial statements present only the Building Fund specific to the General Obligation Bonds (Measure B), and are not intended to present fairly the financial position and changes in financial position of San Leandro Unified School District in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Building Fund specific to Measure J1, and are not intended to present fairly the financial position and changes in financial position of San Leandro Unified School District in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.